Pre-Primary Room 3

 To prepare for our academic school year we have started reviewing our routines for the classroom.
 So, every circle time we practice rolling our rugs, taking out work, putting things away, and pushing in our chairs.
 Like all amazing things, our summer has come to an end.
 The second to last week of summer we had a foam party, and every day was a different, fun theme.
 During spirit week we got to celebrate our culture by coming dressed in your traditional garments or have a fun art to do with the class!

-Curriculum for April:
+Curriculum for June:

 Enrichments: